CiaranMoran27/pands-project2021/README.md

 <br/>

 For the last part of this project the KNN model was expored in more detail in a similar fashion to Sanjay, M 2018.
 Interestingly he explored different k parameters being fed into the KNN algorigthm (via a for loop).
 This method was applied to the iris datset with all of its features used to train the model [F10*].
 The data was split into two parts (20:80) for model testing and training respectively.
-This functionality is possible using the *train_split_test* method of the *sklearn* library and allows one to estimate the performance of a model when it makes predictions on datasets that are not used to train the model.
+This functionality is possible using the *train_test_split* method of the *sklearn* library and allows one to estimate the performance of a model when it makes predictions on datasets that are not used to train the model.
 See plot 7 for output.

 <br/>